kanishka-313/SHADOW-ESCAPE/README.md

-# Shadow Escape
+Shadow Escape

-## Overview
+Overview
 Shadow Escape is a browser-based cyberpunk survival game developed during a 24-hour AI Game Jam.

 The player explores a futuristic maze, collects energy crystals, and survives against intelligent AI drones.
-The game becomes more difficult over time as enemies move faster.
+The game becomes more difficult over time as enemies move faster and combos reset upon taking damage.

----

-## Features
+Features

-- Responsive browser game
+Responsive browser game

-- Mobile and desktop support
+Mobile and desktop support

-- Neon cyberpunk UI
+Neon cyberpunk UI

-- Dynamic enemy AI
+Dynamic enemy AI

-- Increasing difficulty
+Increasing difficulty and combo scoring

-- Health system
+Health system

-- High Score using LocalStorage
+High Score using LocalStorage

-- Pause & Restart
+Pause & Restart

-- Animated background
+Animated background

-- Particle effects
+Particle effects & camera shake

-- Smooth animations
+Smooth animations

----

-## Technologies Used
+Technologies Used

-- HTML5
+HTML5

-- CSS3
+CSS3

-- JavaScript (Vanilla)
+JavaScript (Vanilla)

----

-## AI Tools Used
+AI Tools Used

-- ChatGPT
+ChatGPT

-- Google Gemini
+Google Gemini

 These tools were used to assist with planning, debugging, UI ideas, and code generation.

----

-## How to Play
+How to Play

-- Move using WASD or Arrow Keys.
+Move using WASD or Arrow Keys.

-- On mobile, use the touch controls.
+On mobile, use the touch controls.

-- Collect blue energy crystals.
+Collect purple energy crystals to build your combo multiplier.

-- Avoid AI drones.
+Avoid neon-red AI drones.

-- Survive as long as possible.
+Survive as long as possible.

-- Beat your highest score.
+Beat your highest score.

----

-## What Was Built During the Hackathon
+What Was Built During the Hackathon

-- Complete gameplay
+Complete gameplay

-- Player movement
+Player movement

-- Enemy AI
+Enemy AI

-- Collision detection
+Collision detection

-- Responsive UI
+Responsive UI

-- Score system
+Score and combo system

-- High score storage
+High score storage

-- Visual effects
+Visual effects

-- Mobile controls
+Mobile controls

-- Game deployment
+Game deployment

----

-## Assets
+Assets

-- Icons generated using AI
+Icons generated using AI

-- Sound placeholders
+Sound placeholders

-- Custom CSS animations
+Custom CSS animations

----

-## Credits
+Credits
 Created during the Parsewave AI Game Jam.

 AI Assistance:

-- ChatGPT
+ChatGPT

-- Google Gemini
+Google Gemini

 No copyrighted assets were used.

----

-## Deployment
+Deployment
 Hosted using GitHub Pages.